mozilla/mcom-tests/README.md

 to install the required Python libraries.

 ### Selenium
-Once this is all set up you will need to download and start a Selenium server.
+Once this is all set up, you will need to download and start a Selenium server.
 You can download the latest Selenium server from [here][Selenium Downloads].
 The filename will be something like 'selenium-server-standalone-x.x.jar (where x.x is current shipping version)'

 To start the Selenium server run the following command: